R-7 Expressway (Philippines): 2010 proposal

-The R-7 Expressway is a proposed expressway in Metro Manila, Philippines that will be partially elevated and partially underground expressway.
-Originally proposed in 1993, the project will be constructed over the most heavily congested corridors in Metro Manila, namely Quezon Avenue and Commonwealth Avenue.
-The expressway will be connecting Quezon City and the City of Manila with high speed transport facility, thus decongest traffic of at-grade road.
-It might be implemented in 2016–2018.
+The alignment was to have 16.1 km of route, and the project will be constructed over one of the most heavily congested corridors in Metro Manila, namely Quezon Avenue and Don Mariano Marcos Avenue.
+It will be partially elevated and partially underground expressway.
+The expressway will connect Quezon City and Manila with a high-speed transport facility, thus decongesting traffic on at-grade roads.
 The project is believed to cost PhP 23.980 billion (US$532.89 million).
+However, the project was not included in the priority projects list under the administration of Benigno Aquino III.